| |

 "Sambuca memories, eh?"

-whenever someone peered among the shelves in the lounge and spotted
+answer, whenever someone nosed around the shelves in the lounge

-the three seeds placed together on one of the ledges.
-And each had
+and spotted the three seeds placed together on one of the ledges.

-their own particular story related to Sambuca, and it wasn’t
+Sure enough, each had their own particular story related to sambuca,

 account of how once, after about twenty attempts, he managed to